Mantine Window

 Persistence

-Enable state persistence to save the window's position and size in localStorage by setting persistState={true} (default is true).
+Enable state persistence to save the window's position and size in localStorage by setting persistState={true} (default is false).
 When enabled, the window will remember its position and size across page refreshes.
-Set persistState={false} to disable this behavior and always start at the default position and size.

 import { Window } from '@gfazioli/mantine-window';